rjshap/AutoSharesAPI/web-api/introduction.md

 # Quick Start Guide

-AutoShares cloud-based API infrastructure was built for fintech developers and technology providers seeking to launch the next generation of financial services, trading platforms, and apps.
+AutoShares cloud-based API infrastructure was built for fintech developers seeking to launch the next generation of financial services, trading platforms, and apps.

 We have made AutoShares APIs as easy as possible to work with.
 There are some essential concepts to understand having to do with a trading flow, but the calls themselves are very straightforward.